valohai/docs/source/howto/setup/gcp/manual.rst

 You'll need to upload two secrets for Valohai:

 * ``valohai_redis_password`` as the password that will be set on the job queue machine.
 Your workers and app.valohai.com will need this to be able to access the job queue.
-* ``valohai_master_sa_key`` will be used by the Valohai autoscaler to create and delete virtual machine resources for your Valohai machine learning jobs.
+* ``valohai_master_sa`` will be used by the Valohai autoscaler to create and delete virtual machine resources for your Valohai machine learning jobs.

 Start by going to the  `IAM -> Service Accounts <https://console.cloud.google.com/iam-admin/serviceaccounts>`_ page and opening ``valohai-sa-master``.